NamitaNahata/GigInsure/README.md

 Hybrid Protection Model

-DeliverShield operates using two complementary components:
+        Gig Insure operates using two components:

-1. Parametric Insurance (Major Disruptions)
-This component handles high-impact events such as heavy rain and cyclones.
+        1. Parametric Insurance (Major Disruptions) This component handles high-impact events such as heavy rain and cyclones.

-Uses predefined measurable parameters such as rainfall, duration, and wind speed
+                1.Uses parameters such as rainfall, duration, and wind speed.

-Automatically detects disruption severity
+                2.Automatically detects disruption severity.

-Triggers payouts without requiring manual claims
+                3.Triggers payouts without requiring manual claims

-Compensation is based on actual income loss
+                4.Compensation is based on actual income loss

                         Loss is calculated as:
                         Loss = Expected Earnings − Actual Earnings

         Payout is then determined using a severity-based factor.

 ---